wcko87/beatoraja-english-guide/Difficulty-Tables.md

 The Normal2, Insane2 and LN tables are included in beatoraja by default.

 - Some tables (Satellite, Stella, Normal1, Insane1) favor **Quality** over Quantity.
 They are more useful if you want to restrict yourself to specially selected, "better" charts (or like aiming for folder lamps).
-- Other tables (Normal2, Insane2, BMS Sabun Uploader, Stella Uploader) favor **Quantity** over Quality.
+- Other tables (Normal2, Insane2, Hex's tables) favor **Quantity** over Quality.
 They have a more relaxed or nonexistent quality filter but have many more charts.
 They are useful for exploring a large quantity of different charts, with more interesting charting styles.

+## Old Normal / Insane Tables

 ### [Normal table (☆)](http://www.ribbit.xyz/bms/tables/normal.html)
 - Levels rated from ☆1-☆12.
 Covers the "IIDX" level range.